 Origin and Distribution

-The bagrada or painted bug, Bagrada hilaris (Burmeister), is a recently introduced pest of cruciferous crops and weeds in the western United States.
-Native to Africa, it also is known from India, Pakistan, Sri Lanka, the Middle East and Italy.
-Introduced in 2008, it is presumed to have entered via the Port of Long Beach in container cargo.
-It has spread eastward into Arizona, Nevada, and New Mexico.
+The bagrada or painted bug, Bagrada hilaris (Burmeister), is a recently introduced pest of cole crops and weeds in the western United States.
+Native to Africa, it has also spread to India, Pakistan, Sri Lanka, the Middle East and Italy.
+In the U.S. it was first found in Los Angeles County, California in 2008, Bagrada bug now occurs in California, Arizona, New Mexico, Utah, and Texas.

-The bagrada bug is a plant-feeding stink bug, primarily attacking plants in the mustard family Brassicaceae.
-It feeds on weeds, flowering plants, and cultivated mustards such as arugula, Asian greens, India mustards, broccoli, brussels sprouts, cabbage, cauliflower, canola, radish, and turnip.
-In addition it feeds on grasses such as corn, Sudan grass and Bermuda grass.
-In other countries it is reported on capers, potatoes, cotton, and legumes.
+The bagrada bug is a plant-feeding stink bug, primarily attacking cole crops in the family Brassicaceae.
+It feeds on weeds, flowering plants, and cultivated mustards such as arugula, Asian greens, India mustards, broccoli, brussels sprouts, cabbage, cauliflower, canola, radish, sweet alyssum and turnip.
+When populations are high and preferred host plants are scarce bagrada bugs can be found on a variety of other plant species (sometimes causing damage).

 Potential Impact and Spread